Zproger/bspwm-dotfiles/README.md

 file with the line: exec bspwm micro /etc/X11/xinit/xinitrc
 ```
 * Clone the current repository and run the builder: `python3 Builder/install.py`.
 In the installer menu, select the items you want.
 The Builder also installs basic development software and useful applications; if you don't need it, you can choose not to install it.
+* After installation, type `startx` to start the system

 <!-- ERRORS -->
+## :moyai: Post-installation fixes
+* **The battery is not displayed on the bar**.
+This error is due to the fact that the Builder was unable to automatically install drivers for the video card or processor.
+You need to go to [Arch Wiki](https://wiki.archlinux.org/) and do the installation manually.
+*

 <!-- HOTKEYS -->
 ## 💻 HotKeys